 We are committed to working with all affected land owners and the public who had the opportunity to comment on our proposals in the non-statutory options consultation in autumn 2020.
 Thank you to all those who took part.

 We will be publishing a report on the non-statutory options consultation which will provide a summary of all the feedback and how this is supporting the technical work to develop the scheme.
-Please keep a look out on this page during early 2021 for the report.
+Please keep a look out on this page during mid 2021 for the report.
 A set of FAQs can be found on the right of this page.

 We are working with Highways England so that the construction of this much-needed junction upgrade works for all road users.
 It is currently anticipated that the junction will be open in 2024.